 Display

 The 2.7″ display size of the Edge 550 is 0.4″ larger than that of the BOLT 3 (2.3″).
 Does it make a difference?
 Well, a bit, yes.
 The fonts on the Edge 550 are slightly larger and easier to read.
-The resolution is higher on BOLT 3, but it doesn’t make much difference, to be honest.
+The resolution is higher on BOLT 3, but it doesn’t make much difference, honestly.

 Both head units are button-based.
 This is great for controllability in wet or winter conditions, but more on that later.
 The most significant difference is in readability and brightness.
 Honestly, the BOLT 3’s display sucks compared to the Edge 550.
 See the following gallery.